icecube/icetray-public/cmake/resources/docs/pybindings.rst

 	:param Prop: The name of the Python property
 	:param Fn: The base name of the C++ Get/Set functions

-.. cfunction:: PROPERTY_TYPE(Class, Prop, GotType, Fn)
+.. c:function:: PROPERTY_TYPE(Class, Prop, GotType, Fn)

 	Add Class.Prop as a property with getter/setter functions GetFn()/SetFn(), specifying that GetFn() returns GotType.
 This is useful when wrapping overloaded getter functions.